apache/buildstream-site/content/pages/source_installation.md

 Keep following the instructions below to ensure that the ``bst`` command is in your `PATH` and to enable bash completions for it.

+### Installing in virtual environments

+You can consider installing BuildStream in a [Virtual Environment] if you want to install multiple versions of BuildStream, or to isolate BuildStream and its dependencies from other Python packages.

+Here is how to install BuildStream stable and development snapshot releases in virtual environments of their own.

+    :::shell
+    # Install BuildStream stable in an environment called "venv-bst-stable"
+    python3 -m venv venv-bst-stable
+    venv-bst-stable/bin/pip install BuildStream

+    # Install BuildStream latest development snapshot in an environment
+    # called "venv-bst-latest"
+    python3 -m venv venv-bst-latest
+    venv-bst-latest/bin/pip install --pre BuildStream

+To start using BuildStream from the desired environment, you will need to activate it first.
+Activating it will automatically add `bst` to your `PATH` and set up other necessary environment variables.

+    :::shell
+    # Use BuildStream stable from venv-bst-stable
+    source venv-bst-stable/bin/activate
+    bst --version

+    # Use BuildStream latest from venv-bst-latest
+    source venv-bst-latest/bin/activate
+    bst --version

+    # Once you are done, remember to deactivate the virtual environment
+    deactivate

+If you do not want to manage your virtual environments manually, you can consider using [pipx].

 <a id="post_install"></a>
 ## Post install setup